General bounds on electronic shot noise in the absence of currents

-\textit{Conclusions.---} We have investigated both the electronic charge and heat noise in a quantum conductor with an arbitrary transmission probability.
-When the system is out of equilibrium due to a temperature and/or voltage bias, shot noise is generated even in absence of a net charge or heat current flow.
-We have provided general expressions for these zero-current shot noises and have characterized them for a prototypical example of a Lorentzian transmission probability.
-We have shown that such energy-dependent transmission can enhance the relative contribution of the shot noise with respect to the thermal noise, compared to a conductor with a constant transmission.
-In this latter case, we have shown that the ratio between shot and thermal noise have bounds given by a closed simple form, as given in Eqs.~\eqref{eq:charge-ratio-constant} and~\eqref{eq:heat-ratio-constant}.
+\textit{Conclusions.---} This work greatly extends previous studies on delta-$T$ noise to more general nonequilibrium conditions and to different types of transport quantities.
+We have proven a universal bound, namely that the zero-current charge shot noise can never exceed the zero-current thermal charge noise.
+For heat noise, such a bound does not exist.

-This work greatly extends previous studies on delta-$T$ noise, showing that the concept of zero-current shot noise can be explored under more general nonequilibrium conditions and for different types of currents.
 While we have here focused on charge and heat transport, it would be interesting to investigate this concept for other kinds of currents such as spin currents and their noise in the future.
-Finally, the possible use of delta-$T$ noise for shot noise spectroscopy of thermal gradients has been pointed out~\cite{Lumbroso2018} and we expect this scope to become more ample with extensions to different types of shot noise under more general nonequilibrium conditions.
+Moreover, an analysis of out-of-equilibrium fluctuation relations at vanishing average current~\cite{Altaner2016Oct,Maisel2019Dec,Safi2020} would be of interest for conductors studied here, not fulfilling local detailed balance conditions~\cite{Altaner2016Oct,Maisel2019Dec}.
+Finally, the possible use of delta-$T$ noise for shot noise spectroscopy of thermal gradients has been pointed out~\cite{Lumbroso2018} and we expect this scope to become broader with extensions to different types of shot noise under general nonequilibrium conditions as presented in this Letter.